You are here

 Description of oystershell scale

 Underneath the camouflaged cover, you can find an animal not resembling any insect you have seen: no eyes, legs or visible antennae, and its body appears to be somewhat flattened and sac-like.
-Words such as “bizarre” and “amazing” might come to mind in response to seeing these insects for the first time.

 These tiny insects get their nourishment from the host plant.
 Specifically, armored scale insects feed on individual plant cell contents.
 In contrast, aphids (a scale relative) feed on plant ‘sap’ (phloem tissue).
 Because of this difference in feeding sites, armored scale mouthparts are several times longer than their body, which enables them to feed on a large area of plant tissue to meet their nutritional requirements.